Cloud identity management helps you do you across multiple applications

 Cloud identity refers to your username, password, and usually an additional security item, like a secret question, all bundled into one package and tracked across different environments.
 It’s how secure organizations like banks and retail outlets recognize and interact with you online.

-Identity management across cloud or hybrid environments is called Identity as a Service (IDaaS) or Access Identity Management (IAM).
+Identity management across cloud or hybrid environments is called Identity as a Service (IDaaS) or Identity and Access Management (IAM).
 A lot of vendors are looking to capitalize on it and a lot of companies see it as a robust, scalable solution for managing all their users’ cloud identities.
 Currently, most services offer Single-SignOn (SSO) using the same multifactor authentication (MFA) login IDs for all their systems.

 How did we get here?